bhupinbaral25/minor-project-6/README.md

 # About

 This is the repository for minor Project-6 of machine learning intership at leaprog Technology.
-Project is based on NLP to recoomend the similar sentence using pretrain model for sentence embedding.
+Project is based on NLP to recommend the similar sentence using pretrain model for sentence embedding.

 ## Look Once